samiekamal/samiekamal.github.io/shiny-bot.md

 ## The Set Up

 Now that we have all our methods ready, we actually need to set up the bot.
 We should first get the RGB value of the Pokémon we want to shiny hunt.
-In order to figure out the RGB value and window coordinates for the bot to check, open the idle shell in python and write the following:
+In order to figure out the RGB value and window coordinates for the bot to check, open the Python *IDLE Shell and do the following steps:

 * Open your Pokémon game and battle the Pokémon you want to shiny hunt.
-* Then open the Python IDLE Shell.
+* In the Python IDLE Shell, type import pyautogui
-* Type Import pyautogui
-* Type pyautogui.displayMousePosition()
+* Next, type pyautogui.displayMousePosition()
 * Move your mouse over any pixel on the Pokémon and the Python IDLE Shell will return a tuple with the RGB values of the pixel and the coordinates.
 * Then press 'ctrl c' to stop it from printing your RGB values.